Code-Institute-Submissions/Milestone-9/README.md

 After trying out a few different color schemes I decided on roughly the same color scheme from Damiens own official website.
 I feel it really makes the website pop when you have a dark background with different color overlays compared to the standard white background.

 I used the standard grey setting within css for my buttons, album cards, header spaces & footer.
 I then used the color of #fafafa Color Hex Gray98 for the font to really make it stand out from the dark background.
-For my hero images on each section of the website i decided to use black & white images to keep within the same color scheme as the overall project.
+For my main images on each section of the website i decided to use black & white images to keep within the same color scheme as the overall project.

+To help me choose my colour scheme is used [Adobe Color Wheel] {https://color.adobe.com/create}.

 #### Wireframes